Skip to main content

 Website: www.greenfibres.com

 About: Howies was founded in west Wales in 1995, and although it was temporarily bought by Timberland, it was bought back in 2011 and is owned and run by its employees.
-They focus on active clothing and everyday wear from organic cotton, merino wool (non-mulesed) and plant-based Modal fibres.
+It focuses on active clothing and everyday wear from organic cotton, merino wool (non-mulesed) and plant-based Modal fibres.

 Own brand label or multiple brands sold: Own brand